PaddlePaddle/docs/doc/fluid/user_guides/howto/evaluation_and_debugging/debug/visualdl_en.md

 Currently, most DNN platforms use Python as the configuration language.
 VisualDL natively supports the use of Python.
 By adding a few lines to the Python configuration of the model, it can provide rich visual support for the training process.

-In addition to the Python SDK, the underlying Visual DL is written in C++, and its exposed C++ SDK can be integrated into other platforms for native performance and customization.
+In addition to the Python SDK, the low level part of Visual DL is written in C++, and its exposed C++ SDK can be integrated into other platforms for native performance and customization.

 ## Component
 VisualDL currently supports 4 components: